martinandert/react-translate-component/README.md

 });
 ```

-In the translations above we defined placeholders (in sprintf's named arguments syntax) which will be interpolated with the value of the `name` prop we gave to the Greeter component.
+In the translations above we defined placeholders (in sprintf's named arguments syntax) which will be interpolated with the value of the `name` key we gave to the Greeter component via the `with` prop.

 That's it for the application logic.
 To eventually see this working in a browser, we need to create the server-side code that will be executed by Node.js.